 This recipe makes a fairly large batch of powdered sugar icing that can be divided into up to 5 to 6 smaller colored portions to decorate a generous batch of cookies.
 Alternatively, following the directions below, divide it into two complementary-colored portions to decorate a cake as shown at the very bottom.

 Note that the recipe calls for an optional ingredient, dried egg white powder or meringue powder.
-While it’s not essential when you use petrochemical dyes, if you plan to use intense, contrasting icing colors right with lighter ones (like those on the snowmen at the top and the fanciful cake at the bottom), the powder will help keep the shades from bleeding together as the decorated goodies stand.
+While it’s not essential when you use petrochemical dyes, if you plan to use intense, contrasting icing colors right with lighter ones (like those on the snowmen and the fanciful cake at the bottom), the powder will help keep the shades from bleeding together as the decorated goodies stand.

-Also, it is definitely best to use it if you are using botanical dyes, as it will help set these more fragile colors and keep them from fading during storage.
+Also, it is best to use it if you are using botanical dyes, as it will help set these more fragile colors and keep them from fading during storage.
 Egg white powder is sometimes stocked in the baking section of supermarkets; meringue powder is often found with Wilton baking/cake decorating supplies in discount department and craft stores.

 Don’t omit the corn syrup from the recipe, as it increases spreadability and enables the icing to flow more smoothly and evenly.
 If you prefer to avoid high-fructose corn syrup, use the Karo brand, which is free of high-fructose corn syrup.